It took me 25 years to decide a direction for my life and what kind of lifestyle I wanted.

 I quickly made connections through the digital world and attended as many conferences and meetups as possible to put faces and personalities to those digital profiles.
 I even wound up working for Travel Blog Success by managing their FB community and Pinterest presence!
 There really are opportunities everywhere!

 Eventually, this community and the connections I’ve made have led to substantial positions that fully support me and my digital nomad lifestyle!

 There are courses tailored for different digital nomad avenues.

 Everything I know and that I’ve learned has been self-taught, jump in with both feet type of skill acquisition.
-But what I have learned are various skills that are super marketable for creating a digital nomad lifestyle.
+But what I have learned are various skills that are super marketable in order to become a digital nomad and have this lifestyle.